-Connect the storage LUN to the server
+Connect a storage LUN to a server

 - Connect to the server.

-- Output information about the iSCSI initiator.
+- Display information about the iSCSI initiator.

-- Configure the iSCSI connection.
+- Set up an iSCSI connection.

 - Configure MPIO.